cosc2336-ds-alg/assg06/README.md

 of runs will tend to lessen the impacts of extraneous system events that might have undue large impacts on a single run of the algorithm.
-You should note that the linear algorithm runs in nanoseconds, and the time it takes will be imperceptable to a person, but the recursive algorithm will take 100's of millions of nanoseconds, where a nanosecond is a billioneth ($10^{-9}$) of a second.
+You should note that the linear algorithm runs in nanoseconds, and the time it takes will be imperceptible to a person, but the recursive algorithm will take 100's of millions of nanoseconds, where a nanosecond is a billionth ($10^{-9}$) of a second.
 So typically on my system it takes close to a second to run 1 calculation of $F_{40}$, though your time will vary depending on your system capabilities.